Pakatan Rakyat: Prevention of Terrorism Act (POTA) 2015

-Prevention of Terrorism Act 2015 (POTA) is a law to prevent the spreading of terrorist ideologies to Malaysia.However, it has been criticised by groups such as the Malaysian Bar as a repressive legislation, likened to the repealed Internal Security Act (ISA).DAP parliamentary leader Lim Kit Siang have been noted to have told off Home Minister Datuk Seri Dr Ahmad Zahid Hamidi for failing to consult Pakatan Rakyat (PR) and civil society regarding POTA.
+Prevention of Terrorism Act 2015 (POTA) is a law to prevent the spreading of terrorist ideologies to Malaysia.
+However, it has been criticised by groups such as the Malaysian Bar as a repressive legislation, likened to the repealed Internal Security Act (ISA).
+DAP parliamentary leader Lim Kit Siang have been noted to have told off Home Minister Datuk Seri Dr Ahmad Zahid Hamidi for failing to consult Pakatan Rakyat (PR) and civil society regarding POTA.

 On 7 April 2015, after 12 hours of debating, POTA were passed by the Parliament without any amendment.
 The law were passed with 79 votes in favour and 60 against at 2.25 am.
-However, the absent of 26 Pakatan Rakyat lawmakers were heavily condemned by PR supporters, civil society activists and demonstrators.
+However, the absence of 26 Pakatan Rakyat lawmakers were heavily condemned by PR supporters, civil society activists and demonstrators.
 Many PR supporters who felt let down by their MPs vented their anger through the social media and news portals questioning their commitment in standing walking the talk against what they claimed to be an oppressive law.
 Leading the critics were a victim of 2014 Malaysian sedition dragnet, Dr. Azmi Sharom.
 He, sarcastically "thanked" those who absent for making POTA bill a reality.
 P Ramakrishnan, an Aliran executive committee member comment that them have acted irresponsibly and have betrayed the expectations of Malaysians.
 Mohamed Fudzail for The Malaysian Insider demand them to stop making dramas and this only prove the perceptions that lawmakers from either side will always take their position for granted.
 Ishmael Lim for Free Malaysia Today wrote that those lawmakers have failed to be an example for Malaysian will of change.
 Fa Abdul urged the PR leaders to publish those who absent.
 Amiran Ruslan, a journalist for The Rakyat Post called those who absent as ignorant.
 Khairie Hisyam Aliman, a columnist for The Malay Mail Online said that them were elected to be in the Parliament but not the other way around.
 Amirul Ruslan, a journalist criticise even though with vigorous and repeated criticism of the bill, it was Pakatan lawmakers who failed to muster the numbers.
 Solidariti Anak Muda Malaysia, a pro-Opposition NGO, slammed PR lawmakers who play truant while passing important bills.
 The absence of a third of PR lawmakers was also being noted when the Kampung Baru Development Bill and Prevention of Crime Act were proved in the last term.

 Director of Merdeka Centre Ibrahim Suffian say that could disenchant Pakatan backers and "shameful".
 Among those who were absent include PKR parliamentary whip, Datuk Johari Abdul, PAS parliamentary whip, Datuk Seri Mahfuz Omar and PKR's Secretary General, Rafizi Ramli.
 DAP parliamentary whip Anthony Loke demand clarifies that only two of their members were absent, which include DAP secretary general, Lim Guan Eng.
 Other than two DAP lawmakers, each PAS and PKR had eleven lawmakers absent.
 They however, claimed that they had their own valid reasons for skipping POTA's bill, such as the long-drawn debate.